 by the recurrence relation

 The quality of this random number generator depends only on the parameters in the recurrence relation, and it is satisfactory for many applications, but far from perfect.
 For example, successive numbers differ by a multiple, which is orders of magnitude smaller than the modulus.
 These low-order correlations are removed by shuffling the output.
-A random deviate derived from the th value in the sequence,
+A random deviate derived from the

 , is output not on the